ellinorjohansson/Lopply/docs/daily-notes.md

 - Today i installed Nextjs using the standard installation by Nextjs.
 Also installed Prettier and made it work with eslint and connected it to github repo.
 Went well.
 - Next time i will add develop branch and connect working branch to develop so main keeps clean and safe.
 Then i will continue with the todo list.

+**2025-12-17**

+- Today i added a readme structure and added things that i can add at this time like tech stack and summery of project.
+- I also moved around in project beacuse i relized that i want a todo folder for next thing to do.
+I also moved the auth and database related things to the first sprint because i relized that would be nice to get done now in the beginning.